“Prayers are deathless. They outlive the lives of those who uttered them.” -E.M.Bounds

 “Lord, please heal my husband’s body.
 Help him to feel better.
 Revive his soul, awaken it.
 Revive his passion.
-Help my husband to feel you peace in his day-to-day life.”
+Help my husband to feel your peace in his day-to-day life.”

 “Please give my husband success in his work.
 Let my husband be “respected at the city gate.”
 Let your “favor surround him as with a shield.”

-“Please give my husband a new vision for his home life with me and the children.
+“Please give my husband a new vision for his home life with the children and me.
 Help my husband to lead us well, both physically and spiritually.
 Show him how to teach the children about God and help me to get out of the way and let him lead- his particular way.”